Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

-$\theta_{\bf k}=\tan^{-1}(k_y/k_x)$, and phenomenological coupling constant $g_1$($g_2$) respectively supports AFM (superconducting) order.
-Minimization of the free-energy with respect to $m$ and $\Delta$ leads to a set of two coupled gap equations~\cite{supplementary}, which we solve numerically to arrive at the phase diagram, displayed in Fig.~\ref{phasediagram}.
-Most importantly we find that for reasonable values of various parameters (such as chemical doping, coupling constants etc.) these two orders can \emph{coexist}.
-This feature is in qualitative agreement with recent experimental observation~\cite{Cao-Nature2}.
+where $\theta_{\bf k}=\tan^{-1}(k_y/k_x)$.
+The coupling constant $g_{_1}$($g_{_2}$) supports AFM (superconducting) order.
+Minimization of $\bar{f}$ with respect to $m$ and $\Delta$ leads to coupled gap equations, shown in the SM~\cite{supplementary}, which we solve numerically to arrive at the phase diagram, displayed in Fig.~\ref{phasediagram}.
+We find that it is possible for the system to first enter into a superconducting phase as we increase the chemical doping away from the CNP and subsequently support an AFM state, in qualitative agreement with experimental observations~\cite{Cao-Nature2}.
+The underlying SO(5)symmetry between these two orders also permits a region of coexistence.

 \emph{Responses $\&$ topology:} To appreciate the phase locking between two components of the $E_g$ pairing and emergent topology of BdG quasi-particles deep inside the paired state, we now project it onto the Fermi surface, yielding the following effective single-particle Hamiltonian